Masala Soda Recipe (Spicy & Tangy Indian Summer Drink)

 Ingredients

-Ginger adds a nice peppery taste to this fizzy drink.
+- Ginger adds a pleasant peppery taste to this fizzy drink.
 In case you do not have fresh ginger, you can add a little dried ginger powder instead.

-Sugar – Adjust the sugar as per your taste.
-You can increase or decrease the quantity of sugar depending on how sweet you want the soda to be.
+- Sugar – Adjust to your taste.
+You can increase or decrease the amount of sugar to adjust how sweet you want the soda to be.
 You can also use honey or maple syrup instead of sugar to sweeten your drink.

 How To Make Masala Soda